On graphs containing few disjoint excluded minors. Asymptotic number and structure of graphs containing few disjoint minors K4: Concluding remarks

 It seems plausible, that for classes $\ca$ with $\aw 2 (\ca) \le j$ an analogue of Theorem~1.2 is true with a more general kind of redundant blockers.
 One can go even further and formulate conjectures as in \cite{cmcdvk2012} about classes $\ex (k+1) \cb$ in the case when $\ex \cb$ contains all $j$-fans, $j \ge 2$, but not all $(j+1)$-fans.
 Yet another level of complexity would be to obtain any results in the case when $\cb$ does not contain a planar graph.

 In Section~\ref{sec.part2} we proved decompositions for the class $\rd l K_4$ for general $l=1,2,\dots$.
-In the following table we present growth constants for $l$ up to $5$ obtained automatically with the help of Maple (and a simple program to enumerate graphs in $\ct_l'$).
+In the following table we present growth constants for $l$ up to $5$ obtained automatically with the help of Maple (and a simple program to enumerate trees in $\ct_l'$ by size and number of leaves).
 We explicitly proved validity of the numerical estimates up to $l=3$ in this paper.

 The last column shows the ratio of the growth constant of $\rd l K_4$ and the growth constant of the class $\apexp l( \ex K_3)$ (see \cite{cmcdvk2012}), where $\ex K_3$ is the class of forests of labelled trees.
 Not surprisingly, the numerical estimates indicate that this ratio approaches 1 as $l$ increases.
 A similar situation can be observed with the ratio $\gamma(\rd l \{ K_{2,3}, K_4 \})/2^l$.
 This prompts the following questions: is it possible that for some $k = k(n) \to \infty$, a typical graph from $(\ex (k + 1) K_4)_n$ consists of a forest and $2k+1$ apex vertices with probability $1 - o(1)$?
 Can this be generalised?